Chart Color Schemes

 Population

-Population growth drivers in Port Macquarie are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends
+Population growth drivers in Port Macquarie are above average based on AreaSearch's ranking of recent, and medium to long-term trends

-Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch, the suburb of Port Macquarie's population is estimated at around 49,864 as of Nov 2025.
-This reflects an increase of 2,171 people (4.6%) since the 2021 Census, which reported a population of 47,693 people.
-The change is inferred from the resident population of 49,196, estimated by AreaSearch following examination of the latest ERP data release by the ABS (June 2024) and an additional 724 validated new addresses since the Census date.
-This level of population equates to a density ratio of 941 persons per square kilometer, which is relatively in line with averages seen across locations assessed by AreaSearch.
-Over the past decade, Port Macquarie has demonstrated resilient growth patterns with a compound annual growth rate of 1.4%, outpacing the SA4 region.
-Population growth for the area was primarily driven by interstate migration that contributed approximately 80.0% of overall population gains during recent periods.
+As of Nov 2025, the Port Macquarie statistical area's population is estimated at around 51,513, reflecting an increase of 3,820 people since the 2021 Census.
+This growth represents an 8.0% increase from the previous population figure of 47,693.
+The change is inferred from AreaSearch's estimation of the resident population at 49,747 following examination of the latest ERP data release by the ABS in June 2024 and an additional 724 validated new addresses since the Census date.
+This level of population results in a density ratio of 972 persons per square kilometer, which is relatively in line with averages seen across locations assessed by AreaSearch.
+The Port Macquarie statistical area's growth of 8.0% since the 2021 census exceeded the non-metro area's growth rate of 5.7%.
+Population growth for the area was primarily driven by interstate migration, contributing approximately 80.0% of overall population gains during recent periods.

 AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
-For any SA2 areas not covered by this data, AreaSearch is utilising the NSW State Government's SA2 level projections, as released in 2022 with 2021 as the base year.
-Growth rates by age group from these aggregations are also applied to all areas for years 2032 to 2041.
-Considering the projected demographic shifts, an above median population growth of Australia's non-metropolitan areas is projected, with the area expected to expand by 7,687 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 15.4% in total over the 17 years.
+For areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections released in 2022 with 2021 as the base year.
+Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
+Based on aggregated SA2-level projections, the Port Macquarie statistical area is expected to increase by 7,630 persons to 2041, reflecting an overall increase of 11.6% in total over these 17 years.

 Frequently Asked Questions - Population